 Security is the most important aspect when choosing a cloud platform.
 But there are other related topics that deserve a mention.
 An application needs to be more than secure, it needs to be available and functional as well, you need to get support for issues that arise, and so on.

-We picked App Engine for the very reason that it's optimised for availability.
+We picked Google Cloud for the very reason that it's optimised for availability.
 An application needs to meet quite a few criteria so it can run on App Engine, and this is mainly because downtime is unacceptable, and certain coding practices are just not possible on App Engine.
 In return your application is always available under normal conditions.

 Our entire business model is geared to providing the best user experience possible.
 Availability is a key ingredient.
 We're typically achieving 99.95% according to our Pingdom tracker (see the details here).

 We will do whatever is possible to keep it this way, and fix any downtimes with the highest priority, in the middle of the night if necessary.
 Our own releases do not require downtime.
 We roll out small upgrades continuously a few times each week, and conduct larger upgrades on the weekend only.
-Downtime can not be ruled out entirely, but if for some reason we're offline for more than a few minutes, we'll write a post-mortem on our blog and reimburse customers who were affected, for instance by providing a free month of service.
-An example of a post-mortem can be found here: 2 hours of downtime on October 23rd 2014
+Downtime can not be ruled out entirely, but if for some reason we're offline for more than a few minutes, we'll write a post-mortem and reimburse customers who were affected, for instance by providing a free month of service.

 App Engine scales transparently.
 If more users use the system, more server instances are automatically started, and join forces to handle the load.
 Typically, 2 server instances are sufficient to balance the load between them, but on certain deadlines the load goes up, and we see maybe 3 or 4 instances in operation.
 Startup of a new instance takes less than 15 seconds.
 Other applications running on App Engine have however been reported to use 800 instances under great load, so future growth will not be an issue.
 We won't get tied down with performance tuning or deadlock-fixing just because we're successful and more customers sign up.